nyu-dh/website/docs/guides/pull-data-from-google-sheets.md

 # Pulling Data from Google Sheets

 ## Setup
-To pull up to date data from Google Sheets, you will need to have your [local development environment set up](local-development.md#setup-dev-environment).
+To pull up-to-date data from Google Sheets, you will need to have your [local development environment set up](local-development.md#setup-dev-environment).

 Next, you will need to add the `.secrets.yml` file to the root of your local project.
 (It is gitignored and will not be committed to the repo.)